Police Story (1985)

 Secondary genre: Comedy

-Nevertheless, Chan plays his relationship with the leading ladies for laughs through inventive skits (a fake attack to Lin’s flat is a stroke of genius) and lots of misunderstandings.
-His Ka-Kui remains a goofy, and lovable individual with skills that come handy even in the most of unusual of situations; his ability to handle multiple phone calls is a sequence that would have made Charlie Chaplin proud.
-Such a character stands against the dominant macho traits of the sunglasses, coats and cigarettes decade.
-His police officer gets hit, is occasionally afraid even overwhelmed but never backs down when people are in danger making him more relatable as opposed to a muscle mountain plowing through opponents at ease and his first serious in tone directional take has all the typical Chan-isms for latter films to follow: Bill Tung, shady businessmen, glorification of the latest technology, misunderstandings and humorous mischief.
+Chan plays his relationship with the leading ladies for laughs through inventive skits (a fake attack to Lin’s flat is a stroke of genius) and lots of misunderstandings.
+His Ka-Kui remains a goofy, and lovable individual with skills that come handy even in the most of unusual of situations.
+For example, his ability to handle multiple phone calls is a sequence that would have made Charlie Chaplin proud.
+Such a character stands out against the dominant macho traits of the sunglasses, coats and cigarettes decade.
+His police officer gets hit, is occasionally afraid even overwhelmed but never backs down when people are in danger making him more relatable as opposed to a muscle mountain plowing through opponents at ease and his first serious in tone directional take has all the typical Chan-isms for latter films to follow: Bill Tung, shady businessmen, glorification of the latest technology, Japanese product placement, and humorous mischief.

 Chan’s prime output